FunPythonEC/uPy-rosserial/README.md

 ## Usage

-Everytime before establishing rosserial communication, this command must be run:
+Everytime before establishing rosserial communication, this command must be run, even before running the script in uPy, will be improved afterwards:
 >rosrun rosserial_arduino serial_node.py _port:=/dev/ttyUSB0 _baud:=115200

-Note port and baudrate can be changed, in ESP32 I prefer using 115200 for baudrate.
+**Note port and baudrate can be changed, in ESP32 I prefer using 115200 for baudrate.**

 ### Publish example